akashpremraj/Paper-Recycling-Machine/README.md

 ## ✍️ Author’s Note

-I, **Akash P Raj**, carried out this project work as part of my **final year Bachelor of Engineering in Mechanical Engineering** at **Srinivas Institute of Technology, Mangaluru**, under the guidance of **Prof. Gangadhara Rao**.
+I, **Akash P Raj**, completed this work as part of my **Bachelor of Engineering (Mechanical)** at **Srinivas Institute of Technology, Mangaluru**, under the guidance of **Prof. Gangadhara Rao**.

-This project was completed within **one month (June–July 2020)**, covering design, fabrication, testing, and documentation.

-I sincerely thank my guide, coordinators, faculty, and my project teammates for their contributions and encouragement.
+The project ran for **one month (June–July 2020)**, covering design decisions, basic calculations, fabrication, dry/wet testing, and documentation.
+I’m grateful to my guide, coordinators, faculty, and project teammates for their support and encouragement.

+> **Provenance & ethics:** This repository reconstructs my original BE project for public viewing.
+> Some artefacts (datasets, diagrams, photos) are recreated or redrawn for clarity and to avoid sharing
+> any confidential information.
+All safety guidance here is for **bench-scale demonstrations** only.

 ---

 ## 📚 References

+> Note: Verify spellings/journal names before finalising (placeholders kept where unsure).

-1. Ajay Takur & Swash Monore (2017). *Design and fabrication of compact paper recycling machine*.
-Paper Technology, 139:250–261.
+1. Thakur, A., & Monroe, S. (2017). *Design and fabrication of a compact paper recycling machine*. **Paper Technology**, 139, 250–261.
-2. Ajith Ghosh (2011). *Fundamentals of paper drying theory and applications from industrial perspective*.
-Paper Recycling Technology, 178:65–71.
+2. Ghosh, A. (2011). *Fundamentals of paper drying: Theory and applications from an industrial perspective*. **Paper Recycling Technology**, 178, 65–71.
-3. Jiang C. & Ma J. (2000). *Deinking of waste paper flotation*.
-Enzymatic Deinking Technologies, 1–2.
+3. Jiang, C., & Ma, J. (2000). *Deinking of waste paper: Flotation methods*. **Enzymatic Deinking Technologies**, 1–2.
-4. Final Report: *Design and Fabrication of Paper Recycling Machine*, Srinivas Institute of Technology, 2020.
+4. **Final Report** — *Design and Fabrication of Paper Recycling Machine*.
+Srinivas Institute of Technology, 2020.
+   PDF: `docs/Final_Report_Paper_Recycling_Machine_2020.pdf`